 This manner of returning proceeds from the Canada Bread sale to shareholders reflected the intention of the board of directors of Maple Leaf Foods at the time of the Canada Bread sale.
-There can be no assurance that any remaining proceeds from the Canada Bread sale will be returned to shareholders in the manner specified above or at all.
-The board of directors may determine to return any remaining proceeds from the Canada Bread sale in a different manner than what is specified above or may determine to retain the proceeds for other uses.
+With the entering into of an amended and restated governance agreement with McCain Capital Inc. and Michael H. McCain that provides additional protections to minority shareholders in certain circumstances, the return of proceeds from the Canada Bread sale to shareholders in this manner is no longer required.
+There can be no assurance as to the manner that any remaining proceeds from the Canada Bread sale will be returned to shareholders, if at all.
+(A description of this governance agreement is found starting on page 25.)